-Safeguarding and child protection is everyone's responsibility.
-This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the 3 safeguarding partners.
+Safeguarding and promoting the welfare of children is everyone's responsibility.
+This policy applies to all staff, volunteers and governors in the school and is consistent with the procedures of the three safeguarding partners.
 Our policy and procedures also apply to extended school and off-site activities.